ErikDeBruijn/TeslaFTW/README.md

 Installation
 ============

 The easiest way is to use the new Pebble Store, from the Pebble App.

+Android:

-It needs to be the latest version.
-When using Android, the store might still be in beta.
- - Android: Ensure you have the latest Pebble App for Android or at least 2.0 Beta 10.
-You can [download it from here](https://www.dropbox.com/s/4ojeh4z42rdoj9i/PebbleApp-2.0-BETA10.apk).
+ - When using Android, the store might still be in beta.
+It needs to be the latest version (at least 2.0 Beta 10.
+You can [download it from here](https://www.dropbox.com/s/4ojeh4z42rdoj9i/PebbleApp-2.0-BETA10.apk) ).
+ - Your Phone needs to be configured to install from unknown sources, in order to install the Pebble App 2.0.
+ - Install the downloaded APK from "Downloads".
+ - When asked, tell it to replace the existing Pebble App (v1).
+ - Run the new Pebble App.
+It will ask you to sign up for a Pebble account.
- - Ensure that you're running firmware v2 on your pebble.
+ - Allow it to install the latest Pebble firmware on your pebble (v2.0.1 or later).
+ - Choose "Get Apps" in the Pebble App to enter the "Pebble Store"
- - iOS: Use the Pebble App store to find Tesla FTW.
+ - Search "Tesla" in the Pebble Store to find the WatchApp.
+Click add/get/install.
  - If the above doesn't work, use the PBW: Download the PBW file to your paired phone [here](https://github.com/ErikDeBruijn/TeslaFTW/blob/master/build/TeslaFTW.pbw?raw=true).
+ - Your watch will now have the Tesla app.
+It will ask you to configure it on the phone.
+ - From the Phone app, go into "My Pebble".
+Tap the "Settings" button under the Tesla App icon.
+ - Then, enter the login of your Tesla account and your preferences.
+ - Go into the Tesla WatchApp from the main menu.
+The first time takes longer, it needs to find your vehicle.
+ - Now you can use the app!

+iPhone:

+Note that iPhone support is untested as I don't have an iPhone.

+ - Find the mew Pebble App (v2) in the App store.
+ - Run the new Pebble App.
+It will ask you to sign up for a Pebble account.
- - Install onto your device with the Pebble App on your phone.
+ - Allow it to install the latest Pebble firmware v2 on your pebble.
+ - Choose "Get Apps" in the Pebble App to enter the "Pebble Store"
+ - Search "Tesla" in the Pebble Store to find the WatchApp.
+Click add/get/install.
+ - Your watch will now have the Tesla app.
+It will ask you to configure it on the phone.
+ - From the Phone app, go into "My Pebble".
+Tap the "Settings" button under the Tesla App icon.
+ - Then, enter the login of your Tesla account and your preferences.
+ - Go into the Tesla WatchApp from the main menu.
+The first time takes longer, it needs to find your vehicle.
+ - Now you can use the app!

 Status / Warranty
 =================